Ajin120607/Module1/README.md

 ## Output
 ![Screenshot 2025-04-28 190718](https://github.com/user-attachments/assets/54a48a7f-2648-4e4e-855f-0044b5fc793d)
 ## Result
-Thus,the python program was executed successfully
+Thus,the python program was executed successfully.

-5.# Datatypes-Read and Print a String in Python
+## 5.Datatypes-Read and Print a String in Python

 ## 🎯 Aim
 To write a Python program to read a string from the user and then print it.